Orange barrels form a temporary barricade.

 An example of a barricade is a large brick wall preventing people from entering a fortress.

 - Barricade means to put up a barrier to shut something in or out.

 An example of barricade is to build a dam to hold back water from flowing.

-Origin: Fr < It barricata, pp. of barricare, to fortify (< ?
-Fr or Sp barrica, barrel, akin to barrel: from use of casks as barriers
+Origin of barricadeFrench from Italian barricata, past participle of barricare, to fortify ( from uncertain or unknown; perhaps French or Spanish barrica, barrel, akin to barrel: from use of casks as barriers

 - to shut in or keep out with a barricade